amino-os/Amino.Run/sapphire/examples/fundmover/README.md

 #Setup
   Follow the Below step to build and configure the Maria DB

-1. docker build -t mariadbdcap:latest ./
+1. docker pull mariadb/server:latest
-2. docker run --name mariadbdcap -e MYSQL_ROOT_PASSWORD=mysecretpw -d mariadb In Place of mysecretpw specify the password to be used
+2. docker run --name mariadbdcap -e MYSQL_ROOT_PASSWORD=mysecretpw -d mariadb/server:latest
+   In Place of mysecretpw specify the password to be used
 3. docker start mariadbdcap
 4. sudo docker exec -it mariadbdcap bash